 Analyzing Trump’s Policies

 Being an orthodox Jew, he was increasingly in favor of the Israeli settlements in the West Bank and considered them Israel’s legal rights.
-More importantly, Friedman did not have any diplomatic experience which further made his appointment suspicious (Tschirgi, 2019).
-Another biased appointment President Trump made was to appoint Jason Greenblatt and his son-in-law, Jared Kushner, to devise the Middle East Peace plan which Trump afterward termed as the ‘‘deal of the century’’.
+More importantly, Friedman did not have any diplomatic experience which further made his appointment suspicious.
+Another biased appointment President Trump made was to appoint Jason Greenblatt and his son-in-law, Jared Kushner, to devise the Middle East Peace plan which Trump afterward termed the ‘‘deal of the century’’.

 Greenblatt, on the other hand, was another member of President Trump’s policy team on the Israel-Palestine issue.
-He was a lawyer working for the Trump Organization when Trump bestowed him with the position of executive vice president and the legal advisor (Tschirgi, 2019).
+He was a lawyer working for the Trump Organization when Trump bestowed him with the position of executive vice president and legal advisor.
 The role of Mike Pence and Mike Pompeo cannot be left out when naming the architects of US policy towards Israel and Palestine.

 Jerusalem is Israel’s Capital in the Eyes of the US

 The embassy was successfully shifted to Jerusalem on 14 May 2018.
-The day marked different sentiments for the two sides; on one side, Ivanka Trump with Jared Kushner and other Israeli officials were celebrating the move, while on the other side, 52 Palestinians were killed by Israeli forces, protesting against the movement (Tschirgi, 2019; Rodriguez, 2020).
+The day marked different sentiments for the two sides; on one side, Ivanka Trump, Jared Kushner and other Israeli officials were celebrating the move, while on the other side, 52 Palestinians were killed by Israeli forces, protesting against the movement (Rodriguez, 2020).

 Ignoring the Palestinians